euxhenh/cellar/docs/docs/ui-components/other/navigation-bar.md

 Running any preprocessing
 will replace the raw data matrix with the preprocessed one.
-If you wish to run preprocessing with different options, you need to reload the dataset from the Dataset menu.
+If you wish to run preprocessing with different configs, you need to reload the dataset from the Dataset menu.
-In case you export the session as an `.h5ad` file from the Import/Export menu, you can still find the raw data under `adata.raw`.

 <!-- <img src="/images/enrich.png" class="center"/> -->